All Episodes

 This is their agenda.

-The media contributing daily, just everything they've got to take down Donald Trump.
+The media contributing daily just everything they've got to take down Donald Trump.

-Donald Trump is has now completed the biggest, fastest medical mobilization in the history of mankind at a record rate with phenomenal success.
+Donald Trump has now completed the biggest, fastest medical mobilization in the history of mankind at a record rate with phenomenal success.

 Donald Trump saved New York.